Online Post-Master’s Acute Care Nurse Practitioner Programs – What’s the Best ACNP Graduate Certificate Program for You?

 Whether you take complete the program completely online or it requires an in-person portion, you’ll need to dedicate around 15 to 20 hours of effort to your studies each week.

 You’ll need to complete a mix of core courses and those that allow you to develop a deeper knowledge in a particular specialization.
 Professional Issues for Nurse Practitioners and Advanced Health Assessment and Diagnostic Reasoning are core courses that are similar to those you’ll need to take.

 Courses like Management and Care of Patients in Acute or Critical Care Medical Setting and Management and Care of Patients in Critical Care Settings provide you with a well-rounded educational foundation.

-Clinical hours are a requirement of the ACNP post-master’s certificate program.
+Clinical hours are a requirement of the ACNP post-master’s grad certificate program.
 Typically, over 600 direct-care clinical hours are required.
-Online students can arrange for their clinicals to take place in their local area, and sometimes even in the hospital or medical facility where they are currently employed.
+Online students can arrange for their clinical to take place in their local area, and sometimes even in the hospital or medical facility where they are currently employed.

 To find an Acute Care Nurse Practitioner Post-Master’s Certificate program near you, browse our listings below.

 Are we missing your school's nurse practitioner program or need to update any of the information listed?
 Please contact us.